-As noted in 'Statistical information' on page 199, an organisation entered on the ROCO is required to provide the Department with information on all the tax deductible donations it has received within 21 days of the end of two six-month periods (January to June and July to December).
+As required under subsection 30-300(7) of the Act and noted in 'Statistical information', an organisation entered on the ROCO is required to provide the Department with information on all the tax deductible donations it has received within 21 days of the end of two six-month periods (January to June and July to December).
 Organisations are required to provide the Department with a 'nil return' if no donations are received within the six month periods.